jbcoe/iso-cpp-breaking-UB/draft.md

 the language and library evolve?

-We have recently seen papers that propose rendering currently undefined behaviour as well-defined [REFS].
+We have recently seen papers that propose rendering currently undefined behaviour as well-defined [[REFs]].
 In the ensuing discussion, concerns were raised about the possibility of degraded run-time performance (e.g. due to missed optimisation opportunities) and lost ability to detect bugs (e.g. due to tools like `ubsan` being increasingly constrained).
 Rather than have precedent